Dietrich College Internship Opportunity Grants

 - Be off-campus

-- Generally last at least six weeks, or at least 180 hours, and require no more than 40 hours per week
+- (For summer grant requests) Generally last at least six weeks, entail at least 180 hours, and require no more than 40 hours per week

 - Demonstrably support students’ academic and career goals and development